Coupland, Texas History

 Latitude 30.459606 Longitude -97.391052

-The original acreage was then purchased by the Coupland City Company on February 9, 1887 from T. V. Coupland, James D. Coupland, C. C. Coupland, and the afore mentioned as trustees for Ella, Nancy, Ada and Ida McMellion, children of their deceased sister, residing in St. Clair County,' Alabama, the consideration being $2,000 for approximately 200 acres.
+The original acreage was then purchased by the Coupland City Company on February 9, 1887 from T. V. Coupland, James D. Coupland, C. C. Coupland, and the aforementioned as trustees for Ella, Nancy, Ada and Ida McMellion, children of their deceased sister, residing in the St. Clair County, Alabama, the consideration being $2,000 for approximately 200 acres.

 The circulars had a map of the proposed city and information as follows: "This new city offers inducements to capitalists who are seeking investments on LARGE, SURE AND INCREASING INCOME for their investments."

 "To Merchants, mechanics, and tradespeople an eligible location to make their labor, energy, enterprise and intelligence bear fruit a hundredfold."